Koongrizzly/FrameVision/README.md

 ## 🗺 Roadmap
 Planned features for future updates:
-- **Compare Panel (A/B):** Side-by-side, swipe, overlay, zoom/pan, and composite export.
+- **Built-in Compare Panel (A/B):** Side-by-side, swipe, overlay, zoom/pan, and composite export.
 - **Installer upgrades:** Unified progress bars and resume support.
-- **Btter integration with queue for the upscalers:** At the moment it is not using the queue until i have more time for this
+- **Better integration with queue for the upscalers:** At the moment it is not using the queue until i have more time for this
 - **Easter eggs** for extra fun surprises!

 ---